-- Add the salt and continue to mix for another minute until combined
+- Add the salt and mix for 30 seconds or so until combined

 - Slice the nectarines to 1/2" in size and place in a medium-sized bowl.
-If your nectarines taste tart, add a teaspoon of honey and gently toss.
+If your nectarines taste tart, add a teaspoon of honey and gently toss together

 - ASSEMBLE THE TOASTS